Top 11 Ecommerce Trends For 2022-2025

 Their price-point is also significantly higher than traditional cereal (a box of Magic Spoon costs about $10).

-However, this hasn’t stopped Magic Spoon from getting $14.5 in total funding to date.
+However, this hasn’t stopped Magic Spoon from getting $99.5 million in total funding to date.

 And the company reports “triple-digit” sales growth during COVID as more people eat breakfast at home — and order staples like cereal online.